AshleyDawson/SimplePagination/README.md

 }
 ```

+**Note:** The example above uses `mysql_connect()` etc. as I tried to make it as simple as possible.
+In the real world please use [PDO](http://php.net/manual/en/book.pdo.php), [Doctrine DBAL](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/), etc.

 It really doesn't matter what sort of collection you return from the Paginator::setSliceCallback() callback.
-It will
-always end up in Pagination::getItems().
+It will always end up in Pagination::getItems().

 <a name="pagination-object"></a>Pagination Object
 -------------------------------------------------